bevanslabbert/jobox-fe-project/README.md

 - Download PDF of contract (if all fields are filled out).

 # How to run :
-- run `npm install -g @ionic/cli` if Ionic not already installed
+- run `npm install -g @ionic/cli` if Ionic is not already installed
 - run `npm install`
 - run `ionic serve`